chrispapa2000/MaskGST/README.md

-# Official PyTorch Implementation of MaskGST
+# Official PyTorch Implementation of MaskGST (Masked Generative Story Transformer with Character Guidance and Caption Augmentation)

 ![example generations for our model](/assets/example.png "example generations for our model")